 If you have any other questions for me just let me know.
 One final note though, I have never built a home before.
 This was all a learning process, and I learned a good majority of how to build this house off of the internet (blogs, youtube, etc.) which proves that you can do anything that you put your mind to as long as you really believe in yourself and follow through!

-As always, thank you for joining us for this interview.
-Let me also thank Ryan for taking part and sharing his experience and knowledge of shipping container home building.
+Thank you to Ryan for taking part and sharing his experience and knowledge of shipping container home building.

-If you want to know more about Ryan’s container home or the build process, be sure to leave a comment below and I will pass the message on the Ryan.
+If you want to know more about Ryan’s container home or the build process, be sure to leave a comment below and we will pass the message on the Ryan.